 How does DMARC work?

-At its core, Domain-based Message Authentication involves a series of checks to ensure emails are being sent by trustworthy sources (or authorized IP addresses).
-If the email fails either its SPF or DKIM check, it is filtered to a spam folder or rejected entirely by mail servers depending on how the DMARC is set up.
+At its core, Domain-based Message Authentication, Reporting, and Conformance involves a series of checks to ensure emails are being sent by trustworthy sources—authorized IP addresses.
+If the email fails its SPF or DKIM check, it is filtered to a spam folder or rejected entirely by mail servers depending on how the DMARC is set up.

-Then, DMARC verifies if the “header from” domain matches the “d= domain” in the DKIM signature.
-That’s where DKIM plays its critical role.
+DMARC then verifies if the “header from” domain matches the “d= domain” in the DKIM signature.
+That’s where DKIM plays a critical role.

-Putting this all together, a message is required to pass SPF authentication and prove SPF alignment, plus DKIM authentication and DKIM alignment in order to pass DMARC authentication.
+A message must pass SPF authentication, prove SPF alignment, pass DKIM authentication, and prove DKIM alignment in order to pass DMARC authentication.
 If it fails both signals of alignment, the message fails.

 Who can use DMARC and how do you get started?

 Everyone can—and should—use DMARC.
-If you’re an email marketer without any kind of authentication standards set up for your mail, you need to take a few steps before using DMARC, including:
+If you’re an email marketer without any authentication standards set up for your mail, you should follow a few steps before using DMARC, including:

-• Properly configure both SPF and DKIM.
-DMARC cannot perform its validation function without those two elements.
+- Properly configure both SPF and DKIM.
+DMARC cannot perform its validation function without these two elements.

 It will take some up-front work to qualify for DMARC, but it’s an essential way to protect your email program.